Skip to main content

 someone else in that room is the same as them.

-and find their pair.
+2. The participants need to introduce themselves to one another to try and find their pair.
 Once in a pair they ask each other some

-introductory questions as set by the trainer
+introductory questions as set by the trainer.

-3. Once everyone has found their pair the game can start again until
+3. Once everyone has found their pair the game can start again until everyone has been paired up to each participant.

 Name: Mime